hosie/predictive-maintenance-demo/README.md

             Edit (if necessary) and run   .\asset-management-mock\start.cmd

     4) Start the server for the dashboard
+            You may need to update .\dashboard\public\javascripts\main.js if you have changed the Integration Node name or port number in step 2
             Edit (if necessary) and run   .\dashboard\start.cmd

     5) Open the dashboard in a browser  ( localhost:3000)